Manage Inventory Locations

 inventory_warehouse_id | string | Generated automatically when you create an inventory warehouse.
 This property is required if you want to add a new inventory location. |

 name | string | The name that will appear in ShipStation for this inventory location.
 The name property reflects the area - unit - shelf - bin warehouse layout set for your warehouse locations in ShipStation.
-You’ll define the inventory location name when you add a new inventory location.
-This is also the only property you can update for an existing inventory location. |
+You'll define the inventory location name when you add a new inventory location.
+You can update this property for an existing inventory location. |

 created_at | string (date-time) | The date and time the inventory location was created. |